eswc2023-4202/SimSUOG/README.md

 ## Main.py

 The main file permits executing the similarity estimation of HPO terms using Sim_SUOG.
-Due to the non-availability of our domain ontology, it is not possible to perform the image similarity computation.
+Due to the non-availability of our domain ontology, it is not possible to test the image similarity computation.